fabriguespe/Talk-To-Lens/README.md

 ### Constrains
 Because some queries can be longer than the token limit, the plugin will return a message saying that the query is too long and will provide the query as a reference and return less results.

+## Refining
+As a proof of concept this was not tested rigorously, but it's a good starting point for a more robust plugin.
+Next steps would be to experiment with embeddings and trainning the model with example queries.
+Same query may run unsuccesfully some times but successfully when run again or i would get many network errores on large responses.
+Im still trying to figure out a more robust plugin response that can handle all cases.

 ### Resources
 Based on the following resources: